PlaceStart/placestart/README.md

 # /r/placestart defender

 To run this painter bot, you must have python and pip installed.
+If you don't have it or it's not working properly, check the python help at the bottom - thanks Ryhida.

+## Mantainer Bot

 0. Make sure Python3 and pip are installed